tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lecture 4/Lecture 4.md

 ## Sharding in MongoDB:

 MongoDB supports sharding through the configuration of a sharded clusters.
-Below is the logical diagram of the sharded clusters,
+Below is the logical diagram of the shardeded clusters,

 <p align="center">
     <img src="https://github.com/tambeani/INFO7250---Engineering-of-Big-Data-Systems/blob/main/screenshots/lec04_cluster_shards.png?raw=true" alt="Sublime's custom image"/>
 </p>

 Above diagram contains,
-1. Config servers
+1. 3 Config servers
-2. App servers
+2. 2 App servers
-3. Shards
+3. 2 Shards

+**Config Servers**: They do not store any working data, but store metadata (i.e mapping of data to shards).

+**App Servers**(mongos): These are the shard servers also known as query routers.
+They primarily handle the read requests to the mongos servers by consulting with the config servers; this helps us locate the shard containing the working dataset.
+In other words it will route the query to the shard.

+**Shard**: Each shard can be an individual mongod instance or a replica set.
+To provide high availability and data consistency, each shard is a replica set.

 Here, each shard is a physical database.
+To implement sharding we use the `mongos.exe` utility to start the **shard server.** Thus, we create multiple mongodb instances, alternatively we could also create replica sets and add them to the shard.

 ### Creating a replica set on the same machine: